RJ10Rushikesh/Transaction-Management-App/README.md

 - Provides bar chart data by price ranges.

 ---
-**IMPORTANT NOTE**: Keep the backend server running while using the frontend, these can be done by running "node app.js" on one instance of terminal and "npm start" on other instance of terminal.
+**IMPORTANT NOTE: Keep the backend server running while using the frontend, these can be done by running "node app.js" on one instance of terminal and "npm start" on other instance of terminal.**